Team17: IPO and management troubles (2018–present)

 The conflict between management and employees over MetaWorms also revealed long-term complaints over low pay, long overtime hours, and increasing workloads since the company's 2018 IPO.
-Under pressure to sign and clear more publishing deals, various teams including quality assurance (QA) and user research felt that products were being shipped in an incomplete, rushed, or buggy state due to the time crunch.
+Under pressure to sign and clear more publishing deals, various teams, including quality assurance (QA) and user research felt that products were being shipped in an incomplete, rushed, or buggy state due to the time crunch.
 Staff felt underpaid relative to the salaries of equivalent roles at other studios and some complained of unpaid overtime work.
-They also pointed to their year-end bonus being cut in 2021, despite the company announcing a record profit that year.
+They also pointed to their year-end bonus being cut in 2021 despite the company announcing a record profit that year.
 Another source of conflict was the human resources (HR) department, which was accused of covering for sexual harassers and manipulating the company's reviews on Glassdoor, a job search website.
 They likewise took issue with Bestwick's management as CEO, for being a major source of overtime pressure and for turning a blind eye to harassment in the company.
 Fanbyte corroborated these testimonies in its own reporting.

-Michael Pattison, who took over as CEO of the publishing company in October 2021, acknowledged the reports and committed to addressing the issues with underpay, overtime, and harassment in a company-wide meeting in February 2022.
-Bestwick remains as CEO of the overarching Team 17 Group.
+Pattison acknowledged the reports and committed to addressing the issues with underpay, overtime, and harassment in a company-wide meeting in February 2022.
+In March 2023, Team17 announced a realignment that resulted in the redundancy of employees from the art and design teams as part of the company's focus on publishing and third-party development.
+Later that month, Bestwick announced that she intended to step down as CEO once a replacement is found.
+She would transition to a non-executive role while remaining on the board of directors.
+Steve Bell, the former CEO of the marketing agency Iris, joined the board in September 2023 and replaced Bestwick as the CEO on 1 January 2024.

+In October 2023, Team17 laid off 50 jobs from the company's QA, usability, programming, and marketing teams as part of a restructuring effort.
+Pattison also left the company.
+Team17 Group rebranded as Everplay to better reflect its structure composed of Team17, StoryToys, and Astragon.